 Visit and explore Mexico: eco-tourism in Yucatan

 Mexico has enormous differences in climate and landscape, which contributes to a wide range of plant life and animals.
 From mountains and jungles to very clear ocean waters as well as coral reefs, there is a lot for the visitor to see.

 The range of wildlife in Mexico is exceptional; about thirty thousand flowering plants grow there, including orchids, magnolia, frangipani, bougainvillea, and many more.

 The plant that’s primarily linked to Mexico is, clearly, the cactus.
 You can find more than 89 species of Cacti family growing in the country.

-When you’re thinking of land wildlife in Mexico, the diversity is great at the same time.
-Various kinds reptiles just like turtles, crocodiles and spine-tailed iguana inhabit the lakes, rivers and forests of the Yucatan Peninsula.
+When you’re thinking of land wildlife in Mexico, diversity is great at the same time.
+Various kinds of reptiles just like turtles, crocodiles, and spine-tailed iguanas inhabit the lakes, rivers, and forests of the Yucatan Peninsula.